jawdat860/WeatherAppReact/README.md

 <h1>Description</h1>
 <p>Client part for a web service with weather forecast.
 Data taken from openweathermap.org.
 Application functionality:</p>
-<p>1.Ability to see the weather and the name of my location based on my current coordinates.</p>
+<p>1.
+Ability to see the weather and the name of my location based on my current coordinates.</p>
 <p>2.
 Ability to switch between saved cities.</p>
 <p>3.
-Ability to switch between saved cities.</p>
+Ability to delete a saved city</p>
 <p>4.
-Ability to delete a saved city</p>
+Settings page where you can add options to the weather display.</p>
 <p>5.
-Settings page where you can add options to the weather display.</p>
+Ability to search through saved cities.</p>
 <p>6.
-Ability to search through saved cities.</p>
-<p>7.
 After reloading the page, the list of saved cities and the settings page retain their data.</p>
 <h1>Technologies used</h1>
 <io>
   <li>React</li>